 Outdoor Air Quality and Land Use Planning

-Nearly all Californians (about 99%) live in areas that fail to meet the state’s health-based air quality standards.
-The problem affects low-income and minority communities disproportionately because these groups tend to live in areas where air pollution is worst.
-Outdoor air pollution has been linked to both the cause of new asthma and the exacerbation of existing asthma.
+The vast majority of Californians (almost 80%) live in areas that fail to meet the state’s health-based air quality standards.
+The problem affects low-income communities and communities of color disproportionately because these groups tend to live in areas where air pollution is worse.
+Outdoor air pollution has been linked to both the development of asthma and exacerbation of existing asthma.

 Reducing exposure to outdoor air pollution isn’t simply a matter of making cars and diesel trucks run cleaner.
-Land use and transportation planning decisions – like housing built next to roadways, or industrial facilities placed near schools – also have a tremendous impact on the health and wellbeing of our communities.
-Priorities include:
+Land use and transportation planning decisions – like housing built next to high traffic roadways, or industrial facilities placed near schools – also have a tremendous impact on the health and well-being of our communities.
+RAMP’s priorities include:

 - Reducing exposure to diesel emissions, particulate matter, ozone, nitrogen dioxide, sulfur dioxide, and other pollutants, especially in communities disproportionately affected by asthma and environmental injustices.